alptugan/blog-teaching/content/Courses/COD 208 Creative Coding II.md

 Showcase of games on itch.io web platform, [links](https://itch.io/games/made-with-p5js) Making a software visual guide, [link](https://www.makingsoftware.co/) Feedback for the games
+**Assignment**
+Dear all,
+Let me clarify one thing.
+Those who do not attend classes submit irrelevant assignments.
+It does not mean that if your code is running, you will get high grades.
+This is a friendly reminder for you.
+Please read the LMS submissions carefully or ask your friends in the class before submission.
+For this game project, I won't decrease anyone's grade.
+But for the upcoming projects, if I receive irrelevant assignments, do not shock when you see your grades 🤷‍♂️.
+You're warned!

+For the next week, I want all of you to finalize your games.
+Each game must have 3 different scenes, as discussed in the lecture time.
+You will be graded according to your game interface design (40 points) and game mechanics (40 points).
+1. Submit the link to your project.
+(10 points)
+2. Submit a zip version of your project.
+(10 points)
+3. Submit screen-capture video of your game play.
+Keep it under 2 minutes.
+Convert the screen capture to mp4 video format.
+[Handbrake Software tutorial](https://www.youtube.com/watch?v=Oar4ESK-g1g) (10 points)

+For more information about the game format, visit the [link](https://alptugan.github.io/blog-teaching/Tutorials/P5JS---Casual-Game).

 **2023-2024**
 1. 👀 Implement all of the scenes that you design for your game in P5Js.